 - Apply for extension of your Social Insurance Number (if applicable)

 - Apply for extension of your Saskatchewan Driver’s Licence (if applicable)

-If the spelling of your name has changed in your new passport and it is not exactly the same as on your original study permit and all other immigration documents, it is important to come to ISSAC and speak with one of the International Education Officers before applying for the renewal of your study permit and other immigration documents.
+If the spelling of your name has changed in your new passport and it is not exactly the same as on your original study permit and all other immigration documents, it is important to notify IRCC via WebForm and speak with one of the International Education Officers at ISSAC before applying for the renewal of your study permit and other immigration documents.

 If your passport has been lost or stolen

-If your passport has been lost or stolen, follow the below steps and if you need further assistance, contact ISSAC to speak with one of the International Education Officers:
+If your passport has been lost or stolen, follow the steps below.
+If you need further assistance, contact ISSAC to speak with one of our International Education Officers.

-- Contact your country’s embassy or consulate in Canada for instructions on how to obtain a new passport.
+- Contact your country’s nearest Embassy or Consulate for instructions on how to obtain a new passport.

-You should not leave Canada until you get your new document.
+You should not leave Canada until you get your new documents.